CHIMAERA FACTS

-Chimeras, "ghost sharks," are a part of class Chondrichthyes just like sharks, skates and rays.
-They share a common ancestor with modern-day sharks about 400 million years ago.
-There are 50 species of Chimera extant today.
-Because of the depth at which they reside, little is known about chimeras compared to their elasmobranch relatives.
-While there are a few coastal species, a majority of chimeras reside at depths at or below 500m (1,600ft).
-Because of the relative scarcity of food at these depths, chimeras are opportunistic feeders that consume a wide variety of invertebrates.
-Chimeras can be anywhere from 60 to 120cm in length.
+Chimeras, often referred to as"ghost sharks," are part of the Chondrichthyes classification, just like sharks, skates, and rays.
+They share a common ancestor (from about 400 million years ago) with modern-day sharks.
+50 species of Chimera exist today.
+Due to the depth at which they reside, little is known about chimeras compared to their elasmobranch relatives.
+While there are a few coastal species, the majority of chimeras reside at depths at or below 500m (1,600ft).
+Chimeras are opportunistic feeders that consume a wide variety of invertebrates.
+Chimeras can be anywhere from 60cm to 120cm in length.
 They are oviparous, which means they reproduce by laying eggs.
-Chimeras have very large pectoral fins, dorsal fins, and eyes.
-Uniquely, male chimeras possess a tentaculum on their forehead that attaches to the female to hold them in place during mating.
-Unlike sharks, chimeras only have one gill opening on each side.
+Chimeras have large pectoral fins, dorsal fins, and eyes.
+Male chimeras possess a tentaculum on their forehead that attaches to the female to hold them in place during mating.
+Unlike sharks, chimeras only have one gill opening on each side of their body.
+Chimaeras have permanent tooth plates (unlike sharks which have replaceable teeth) and the upper tooth plate is fused to the neurocranium (skull).
+These plates help them consume a variety of crunchy, benthic prey, such as crustaceans.
+As the chimaera grows, its jaw strength (and crushing force) increases substantially, allowing the chimaera to consume a wider variety of prey as adults.

 -